TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 When shooting the button, the Send parameter (Pulse type) is briefly set to 1 and the .tox file loaded in the TouchEngine Component will do the work based on all the other parameters of the details panel.

-After which, the blueprint is reading the DAT output using Get TouchEngine Output (o/dat_sortedDescScore) and calling the Set Score Text blueprint function.
+The blueprint is reading the DAT output using Get TouchEngine Output (o/dat_sortedDescScore) and calling the Set Score Text blueprint function.

 ![TOX](ReadmePictures/10_SimpleScoring_03.png?raw=true "SimpleScoring Set Score Text function in Unreal Engine blueprint.")